SynStratos/git_8sect/README.md

 ## Git 8sect

 This is an improved version of the git binary search (bisect) script.
-It can work on multiple branch merges and nested merges, trying to visit the least possible amount of nodes.
+It can work on merge nodes (2+ merged branches), trying to visit the least possible amount of nodes.
 The command line is almost the same of bisect.

 Update: now it is possible to define the bad and good commits whether by Id or by Date.